CodeHorizon0/ECode/README.md

 Remember how code editors on older PCs used to launch in milliseconds?
 This project aims to get closer to that.
 For speed, it uses a native Egui interface and completely abandons web technologies.

 ## Current features
-The current working prototype supports a tab system, code highlighting, basic keybinds, and optimized rendering of large code.
+1.Code tabs system
+2.Sidebar workspace explorer
+3.Basic keybinds
+4.Optimized rendering and code highlighting in large code files

 ## Planned features
+1.Code refactoring,
+2.Multithreaded file parser,
+3.Ram and speed startup optimization,
-Code refactoring, multithreaded file parser, ram optimization, windows context menu integration (Open as...).
+4.Windows context menu integration (Open as...)
+5.Settings menu